jochemical/My_Noteblock/README.md

 overview displays all notes along with the time of the last modification, a title, and a preview of the content.

+This project is based on the course 'React JS Notes App & Crash Course' taught by Dennis Ivy.